wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_aix.rst

       # WAZUH_MANAGER="10.0.0.2" rpm -ivh wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_AIX|.aix.ppc.rpm

-   For additional deployment options such as agent name, agent group, and registration password, see :ref:`deployment variables for AIX <deployment_variables_aix>` section.
+   For additional deployment options such as agent name, agent group, and registration password, see :ref:`Deployment variables for AIX <deployment_variables_aix>` section.

    .. note:: Alternatively, if you want to install an agent without registering it, omit the deployment variables.
 To learn more about the different registration methods, see the :ref:`Registering Wazuh agents <register_agents>` section.